 Tips and Treatment for Fat Pad Health

-The best protection of your plantar fat pads is taking a proactive approach by taking good care of your feet through good hygiene and use of proper footwear.
+The best protection for your plantar fat pads is taking a proactive approach by taking good care of your feet through good hygiene and use of proper footwear.
 In particular:

 - Wear properly fitted shoes